lamnq2004/COS30017/README.md

 # COS30017
 Lab works for unit COS30017 - Software Development for Mobile Devices.

-This repository contains 3 Core tasks and 2 extension tasks.
+This repository contains 3 Core tasks.
 Here is the short brief for each task:

 # Core 1
 - Project Overview: Dice Roller Game